 What is semaglutide?

-Semaglutide is a medication that has been used to improve blood sugar control in adults with type 2 diabetes.
+Semaglutide belongs to a class of medications known as glucagon-like peptide-1 (GLP-1) receptor agonists.
 It is available as an injection (given by shot) or by tablet (taken by mouth).
-The injectable form is sold under the brand name Ozempic®.
+The injectable form is sold under the brand names Ozempic® and Wegovy®.
 The tablet form is sold under the brand name Rybelsus®.

 It is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.